-All submissions should address important problems in the frontiers of glass science.
-Speakers are instructed to critically review and analyze the state-of-art and to point out open, relevant problems in their topics.
+All submissions should address essential problems in the frontiers of glass science.
+Speakers are instructed to review and analyze the state-of-art critically and to point out open, relevant issues in their topics.

 Other types of research reports can be presented as posters.